Skip to Content

 Comfortable shoes are a must too, and ideally, they can withstand some rain.
 Also, don’t forget sunglasses because the autumn sun is lower and shines right into your eyes.

-You may also want to pack a small umbrella (ideally, a light travel model that will fit in a small purse).
+You may also want to pack a small umbrella (ideally, a light travel model that will fit in a small purse or cross-body bag).
 Many landmarks in Paris don’t allow big umbrellas or backpacks inside, so try to carry as little as possible.

 Our experience: Most of the time, I was wearing long pants and a blazer with a light blouse underneath.
 I always had a light scarf with me and wore it a lot.
 Sometimes – especially in the morning or in the evening – I also wore a jacket.
 Most other tourists we met were carrying sweaters and jackets too, because usually you leave your hotel in the morning and only return late in the evening, so you have to be ready for all kinds of temperatures.